MissionLiberty/cfet.ee/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: The Home of Liberty!
+title: The Centre for Free Economic thought
 ---

-Mission: Liberty is advancing liberty through targeted initiatives.

-Join us Wednesday nights in Tallinn, Estonia for weekly debates.
+CFET is the Estonian Business School think tank.